lune-climate/lune-docs/docs/guides/share-your-impact.md

 ### Sample request

-The request's payload is equivalent to the [create a Sustainability page](#create-a-sustainability-page) request.

-Use a `PUT` request instead of a `POST`.
+Use a `PUT` request and the payload used to [create a Sustainability page](#create-a-sustainability-page).

 </div>
 <div>

 ### Sample response

-A 200 response code confirms the Sustainability page has been updated.

-A 409 response code is returned when `slug` is not available.
+A `200` response code confirms the Sustainability page has been updated.
+A `409` response code is returned when `slug` is not available.

 </div>